postalsys/emailengine/README.md

 #### Encryption secret from Vault

 EmailEngine is able to read encryption secret from [Vault](https://www.vaultproject.io/).
 In this case you have to provide Vault information as environment variables and EmailEngine fetches encryption secret from Vault on startup.
+Also do not use the `--service.secret` argument or `EENGINE_SECRET` variable as these would be overriden by the secret from Vault.

 EmailEngine uses AppRole authentication method.

 The following environment variables must be set:

 -   `VAULT_ADDR` is the URL of the Vault server, for example `"http://127.0.0.1:8200"`
--   `VAULT_ROLE_ID` is the AppRole role ID, eg `"887e1fdf-0d40-28e9-8d80-fd39b76dfe05"`
+-   `VAULT_ROLE_ID` is the application's AppRole role ID, eg `"887e1fdf-0d40-28e9-8d80-fd39b76dfe05"`
--   `VAULT_SECRET_ID` is the AppRole secret, eg `"fe75beb8-c9cd-33b9-2d03-fcbd982b1f26"`
+-   `VAULT_SECRET_ID` is the application's AppRole secret, eg `"fe75beb8-c9cd-33b9-2d03-fcbd982b1f26"`
 -   `VAULT_PATH` is the kv path to read from, eg. `"secret/data/emailengine"`
 -   `VAULT_KEY` is an optional key to fetch from the Vault path, defaults to `"secret"`